Dalle de verre

-Dalle de verre, from French: "glass slab", is a glass art technique that uses pieces of coloured glass set in a matrix of concrete and epoxy resin or other supporting material.
+Dalle de verre, from French: "glass slab", is a glass art technique that uses pieces of coloured glass set in a matrix of epoxy resin or other supporting material.

 Technique

 The technique was developed by Jean Gaudin in Paris in the 1930s.
 Slabs of coloured glass, 20 cm to 30 cm square or rectangular and typically up to 3 cm thick, are shaped by breaking with a hammer or cutting with a saw.
 The edges of the resulting pieces may be chipped or faceted to increase the refraction and reflection effects.

 The pieces are laid out to a design, similar to traditional stained-glass work.
 The pieces are laid on a bed of sand, bounded by a wooden casting frame.
-A matrix material, sand and cement or epoxy resin, is poured between the glass pieces and allowed to dry, typically requiring 24 hours to harden.
-The visible glass faces are then cleaned and the resulting solid panel can be relocated, embedded or hung as required.
+A matrix material is poured between the glass pieces and allowed to dry, typically requiring 24 hours to harden.
+The resulting solid panel is quite durable and appropriate for architectural settings or outdoor panels.

 The use of thicker glass produces deeper colour effects than traditional lead came stained-glass, especially when illuminated by bright natural or artificial light.

 The technique achieved prominence in the stained glass literature of the 1950s and 1960s.